hendhussienfau/MADE-HH/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

+1. Collection of data sources and evaluating data quality
+2. Extraction of data into Jayvee pipeline
+3. Cleaning and transfroming the data
+4. Analyzing

 1. Example Issue [#1][i1]
 2. ...